Do You Have the Right of First Refusal?

 Setting the Parameters

 If the right of first refusal is going to be a part of your parenting plan, specific rules on how it will be utilized need to be determined.
 One element is the duration.
 For example, will the other parent need to call and offer the right if he or she only has a two-hour meeting after work one day?
-Or, will the right of first refusal be reserved for longer periods such as overnights or at least 5 hours?
+Or, will the right of first refusal be reserved for longer periods such as overnights or a certain minimum number of hours?